indigotree/www-audiovisualprojects-co-uk/content/team/craig-gillham.md

   - image: /uploads/team-craig.jpg
     meta: ''
     title: Craig Gillham
-position: 'Non Executive Director, avp Group'
+position: 'Advisor, avp Group'
 weight: 2
 ---
 # Craig Gillham

-Non Executive Director, avp Group
+Advisor, avp Group

 My role within avp is to oversee the financial strategy and operations at avp; bringing a commercial focus and ensuring delivery of an effective operating model to provide world class services to our clients.